 But that word “indispensable” is problematic. . .

-The word’s definition is: “something or someone who is so good or so important that you could not manage without it, him, or her.”
+The dictionary definition is: “something or someone who is so good or so important that you could not manage without it, him, or her.”

-In fact, I somehow believed that I was so good and so important in my workplace that for the entire year leading up to my “widowmaker” heart attack, I went to the office almost every Sunday morning to work all day on a major project that I decided needed far more focused attention than I could fit into my regular work week.
+In fact, I somehow believed that I was so good and so important in my workplace that for months leading up to my “widowmaker” heart attack, I went to the office almost every Sunday morning to work all day on a major project that I decided needed far more focused attention than I could fit into my regular work week.

 Does this defense sound familiar to you, too?

 A close friend once told me over a glass of wine at her office retirement party about an old poem on the myth of indispensability.
 She’d been reminded of this poem, she said, because all evening, she’d been hearing her soon-to-be-former colleagues ask, “How will we ever manage without you?”